python/mypy/mypyc/doc/introduction.rst

 lower-level types.
 Our aim is that writing code feels natural and Pythonic.
 Mypyc supports a modern type system with powerful features such as local type inference, generics, optional types, tuple types and union types.
+Type hints act as machine-checked documentation, making code easier to understand and modify.

 **Static and runtime type safety.** Mypyc aims to protect you from segfaults and memory corruption.
 We consider any unexpected runtime type safety violation as a bug.
-Mypyc uses mypy for powerful type checking that will find prevent many bugs, saving you from a lot of debugging.
+Mypyc uses mypy for powerful type checking that will catch many bugs, saving you from a lot of debugging.

-**Fast program startup.** Python implementations using a JIT compiler, such as PyPY, slow down program startup, sometimes significantly.
+**Fast program startup.** Python implementations using a JIT compiler, such as PyPy, slow down program startup, sometimes significantly.
-Mypyc uses ahead-of-time compilation, so compilation does not slow program startup.
+Mypyc uses ahead-of-time compilation, so compilation does not happen during program startup.

-**Ecosystem compatibility.** Since mypyc uses unmodified CPython as the runtime, all existing third-party libraries, including C extensions, continue to work.
+**Ecosystem compatibility.** Since mypyc uses unmodified CPython as the runtime, the stdlib and all existing third-party libraries, including C extensions, continue to work.

-**Easy path to "real" static typing.** Mypyc is an easy way to get started with a statically typed language, with only a small set of concepts to learn beyond basic Python skills.
+**Easy path to "real" static typing.** Mypyc is an easy way to get started with a statically typed language, with only a small set of concepts to learn beyond Python skills.
 Unlike with a completely new language, such as Go, Rust, or C++, you can become productive with mypyc in a matter of hours, since the libraries, the tools and the Python ecosystem are still there for you.